-DM4U tip: Negotiating a Debt Management Plan yourself will take time.
+Negotiating a Debt Management Plan yourself will take time.
 It will normally take up to three months and sometimes longer to get a reduced payment agreement for each of your debts.
-Do not be tempted to give in to the demands of any creditor who asks you to pay more.
-This will mean that you will not be able to afford to maintain the payments to all of the creditors and your plan will be at risk of failure.

 As soon as you have sent your payment offer to each of your creditors you should start making your proposed monthly payment to each of them as soon as possible.
-You must not to wait for your creditors to agree your payment proposals.
-Paying straight away shows that you are committed to your Plan and that you are able to afford the payments.
+You should not to wait for your creditors to agree your payment proposals.

 Some of your creditors may not actually formally agree your Plan until they can see that you have started to regularly pay them the amount you have proposed.

 If you start a Debt Management Plan yourself you need to remember to provide each creditor with a periodic update about your financial situation.
-Normally they will want an update every six months and will be interested to hear if you can increase the payments you are making.
+Normally they will want an update at least every 12 months.

 Arrange a call with a DMP Expert